ibm-cloud-docs/cephaas/gpu-availability.md

 Additional GPU requests remain in a pending state until capacity becomes available :   When GPU resources are fully allocated, any new workloads that request GPU access will remain unscheduled until existing workloads are terminated or GPU capacity is freed.

-Live migration of GPU-enabled VMs requires additional GPU-capable nodes :   Without multiple GPU-capable nodes, live migration of GPU-enabled virtual machines is not possible.
-Workloads remain on the hosting node and cannot be moved to another node without downtime.

 GPU workloads are temporarily unavailable during node maintenance or failures :   During node maintenance, upgrades, or failures, GPU workloads hosted on the affected node become temporarily unavailable until the node returns to service.
 This can impact workload availability and business continuity.

-## Design consideration
+To minimize the impact of node maintenance or failures, deploy your GPU workloads following high availability best practices.
+Containerized GPU workloads should be deployed in a highly available manner with multiple replicas distributed across available GPU nodes.
+This ensures that your applications remain available even when individual nodes are unavailable.
+{: note}

+## GPU distribution strategies
-{: #gpu-design-consideration}
+{: #gpu-distribution-strategies}

-To support higher availability and workload resiliency, GPUs should be distributed across multiple worker nodes.
+To support higher availability and workload resiliency, consider distributing GPUs across multiple worker nodes during your initial deployment planning.
 This enables better workload placement flexibility and reduces the impact of node-level events.

 Distributing GPUs across multiple nodes provides the following benefits:

 - Improved workload scheduling flexibility with more placement options
-- Support for live migration of GPU-enabled virtual machines
 - Reduced impact of node maintenance or failures on GPU workloads
 - Better resource utilization across the cluster
 - Enhanced high availability for GPU-dependent applications

-Contact your IBM representative to discuss GPU distribution options and plan for a configuration that meets your availability and resiliency requirements.
+Work with your IBM representative during the ordering process to plan a GPU distribution strategy that aligns with your availability and resiliency requirements.